dazza5000/kybrid/README.md

 Reduce the amount of time writing bridge code

-The components are:
+# Kybrid Architecture

+## Native

-Native: This provides the core native plugin components and setting up the bridge between native and javascript
+This provides the core native plugin components and sets up the bridge between native and javascript

+## Kybrid

-Kybrid: This provides the core javascript components
+This provides the core javascript components

-DeviceInfoPlugin:
+## DeviceInfoPlugin

 This is a sample plugin that provides access to Native Device Information

+## androidsample

-androidsample: This is a sample android implementation of the kybrid framework that utilizes the DeviceInfoPlugin
+This is a sample android implementation of the kybrid framework that utilizes the DeviceInfoPlugin